 Figure 6

 To make something your own, it has to yield.
 An object gives way to a narrative chain, disrupted by the first cutting bite.
-Writing too, is bitten-into, broken-open, disrupted and re-formed through successive responses.
+Writing too is bitten-into, broken-open, disrupted and re-formed through successive responses.
 We break the words and objects open in order to incorporate, own and know their potential and affordances.
 When a peach is taken from a bowl, what does it afford?
 How does it map the visual-verbal interface?
 Shall we peel it, eat it or otherwise document its arrival in our midst?
 ‘How’, asked James J. Gibson, ‘do we go from surfaces to affordances’?

 …and if there is information in light for the perception of surfaces, is there information for the perception of what they afford?
 Perhaps the composition and layout of surfaces constitute what they afford.
 If so, to perceive them is to perceive what they afford.
 This is a radical hypothesis, for it implies that the “values” and “meanings” of things in the environment can be directly perceived.
 Moreover, it would explain the sense in which values and meanings are external to the perceiver.
 (Gibson 1979: 119)